 Wallet One has leveraged Azoft R&D and mobile development team expertise to implement its new product.
-The SDK is a full application module that includes credit card scan and recognition functionality, screens for editing card details, list of saved cards, and screens of transaction process and result indication.
+The SDK is a full mobile app module that includes credit card scan and recognition functionality, screens for editing card details, a list of saved cards, and screens of the transaction process and result indication.
 The recognition feature is based on an algorithm of the convolutional neural network that R&D engineers trained for the project goals.

 Pay.Cards met all the customer requirements.
 The main advantages are

 - Image processing directly on the mobile device

 - Secure Client-Server interconnection

 - Acquiring feature

 In addition, we developed a demo application with samples of how the module can be used in various app types, such as apps for online stores, taxis, food delivery apps, etc. The application includes beautiful visual effects and animations, and designs optimized for both smartphones and tablets.

 Credit card scanner adaptation for Android